 Contact the Los Angeles Probate Attorneys at Schomer Law Group Today!

 At The Schomer Law Group, we are committed to helping you create an estate plan that meets all your needs, including the avoidance of probate.
 Likewise, we can help you probate the estate of a loved one, and possibly avoid formal probate, if you have been designated as the Executor or Administrator of the estate.
-Contact the California office of the Schomer Law Group today by calling (310) 337-7696 or (562) 346-3209 or by filling out our online contact form.
+Contact the California office of the Schomer Law Group today by calling (310) 337-7696 or by filling out our online contact form.